-The following table shows how long your metric and trace data is stored for by default, and whether or not that time period is configurable.
+The following table shows how long Cloud Observability stores your logs, metrics, and traces by default, and if that time period is configurable.
 Continue reading the topic to understand the retention time periods and why you may want to change them.

 Notebook auto-saved queries 28 days Yes